 Before we start looking at the rules of the strategy, let’s take a look at what Bollinger bands will look like on a chart if you have never used this type of indicator in the past:

 After examining the picture, it may seem wise to buy every time the price hits the lower band or sell every time the price hits the upper band.
 This can technically work, but is a risky way of trading using the Bollinger Bands.
 Sometimes strong trends will ride these bands and end up stopping out many unfortunate traders who used that method.
 This is why we are using the RSI indicator to help confirm and trade the “bounce” of an upper or a lower band.
+Also read the way bankers trade in forex market.
+Also read the way bankers trade in forex market.

 The RSI indicator is used in this strategy to see how the currency is weakening or strengthening.
 (Tap here for another RSI trading strategy article)

 These indicators should come standard on your trading platform.
 There is no need to adjust these, as we will use the default settings.
+Here You can learn on How to fade the momentum in Forex Trading.

 The only element would suggest performing before you start, is to draw a horizontal line on the 50.00 level in the RSI indicator.
 You will find out exactly why soon.